randomvlad/raptorize-jquery/README.md

 This is an homage to the classic Raptorize plugin: [https://zurb.com/playground/jquery-raptorize](https://zurb.com/playground/jquery-raptorize).
 It was built back in 2010 with jQuery 1.4 and is overdue for an update to support later jQuery versions.
 For a complete list of improvements, see changelog below.

+Want to see the plugin in action?
+[Check it out here](https://randomvlad.github.io/raptorize-jquery).

 ## Installation

 Steps: